 My Dear Friends,

 On Sunday Sept.
-16 we celebrate Padre Pio’s feast day with a 12:30pm Mass, followed by street procession and healing service.
+16 we celebrate Padre Pio’s feast day with a 12:30pm Mass, followed by a street procession and healing service, with opportunity for confession.
 We expect many pilgrims to once again join us.
 Father Keith Chylinski will be our guest homilist.
-The day will include food truck vendors, especially Maggio’s Restaurant from Southampton, providing a large array of Italian food, and popular entertainment.
+The day will include food truck vendors, especially Maggio’s Restaurant from Southampton, providing a large array of Italian food, and popular entertainment which includes Frank Sinatra tribute artist Steve Ritrovato, and Jazz/Standards singer Jessie DiDonato.

 Reverend Monsignor John C. Marine